 Abandoned cart emails are sent to customers who have added products to their cart but failed to check out.

 It’s remarkably effective as a sales recovery tactic.
 On average, cart abandonment emails increase your turnover by about $80K per $1m turnover, and browse abandonment emails add another $30k.

-You need to understand that customers often abandon their carts without intending to, for example because they got distracted and forgot, because the process was complicated, or because they remembered the product they'd chosen but not your site, so they searched again on Google and bought it from your competitor.
+It’s important to realize that customers often abandon their carts without intending to.
+For example, because they got distracted and forgot, because the process was complicated, or because they remembered the product they'd chosen but not your site, so they searched again and bought it from a competitor.

-It's a simple but very underused tactic, even by some of the biggest brands on the web.
-Stores that fail to send abandoned cart emails include Macy’s, Apple, Nordstrom, and the Gap.
+This is a simple but very underused tactic, even by some of the biggest brands on the web.
 A lot of very big retailers are leaving money on the table.

 You can easily do better, because abandoned cart emails are so simple to set up.

 Abandoned cart emails are easy to create.
-Your customer may not have intended to abandon: for example maybe they got distracted by real life, or they lost their internet connection, or they wanted to do more research before committing.
+Your customer may not have intended to abandon.
 Now they may want to buy, but need a gentle reminder.